CCrocilla/parkland/README.md

     - #### Convertio has been used to convert the images in webp exxtension.

 - #### Heroku
-    - #### Heroku is a platform as a service (PaaS) and it has been used to run the Parkland website application entirely on the cloud.
+    - #### Heroku is a Platform as a Service (PaaS) and it has been used to run the Parkland website application entirely on the cloud.

 - #### PostgreSQL
-    -  PostgreSQL is a powerful, open source object-relational database system and it has been used for the Parkland Project.
+    -  #### PostgreSQL is a powerful, open source object-relational database system and it has been used for the Parkland Project.

 - #### Bootstrap 5
-    -  Bootstrap is a framework for building responsive, mobile-first sites, with jsDelivr and a template starter page and it has been used in Parkland.
+    -  #### Bootstrap is a framework for building responsive, mobile-first, sites with jsDelivr and a template starter page used in Parkland.

 - #### Wondershare EdrawMax:
     - #### Wondershare EdrawMax has been used to create the Database Schema for the website.